 Clicking on the BeebMaster logo at the top of each page will always return you to my home page.
 Logos for main sections can also be clicked to go back to the main page for that section.

-I have started to introduce a link at the bottom of some of the index pages to explicitly refer to the parent page in the hierarchy.
+Later I introduced a link at the bottom of some of the index pages to explicitly refer to the parent page in the hierarchy.
 This is to eliminate the possibility of going round in an endless loop when using the Next/Previous arrows.

 In November 2009 I decided I would try to make it simpler to view the pictures in a set by introducing a link on the large pictures to the next picture in the set, with the final picture linking back to the index page.
 This means that you don't have to scroll down for the Previous and Next arrows to continue, or return to the index page each time to see the next picture.